Taqi ad-Din Muhammad ibn Ma'ruf: Biography

 Taqī al-Dīn approached his observations in a creative way and created new answers to astronomical problems due to the new strategies he created along with the new equipment he created as well.
 He would go on to create trigonometric tables based on decimal fractions.
 These tables placed the ecliptic at 23° 28' 40".
 The current value was 23° 27' showing that al-Dīn's instruments and methods were more precise.
 Al-Dīn used a new method to calculate solar parameters and to determine the magnitude of the annual movement of the sun's apogee as 63 seconds.
 The known value today is 61 seconds.
 Copernicus came up with 24 seconds and Tycho Brahe had 45 seconds but al-Dīn was more accurate than both.

 Ottoman observatory astronomers and astrologers headed by the müneccimbaşı (chief astrologer) using a quadrant.

 The main purpose behind the observatory was to cater to the needs of the astronomers and provide a library and workshop so they could design and produce instruments.
 This observatory would become one of the largest ones in the Islamic world.
 It was complete in 1579.
 It would go on to run until January 22, 1580 which is when it was destroyed.
 Some say religious arguments was the reason why it was destroyed, but it really came down to political problems.
 A report by the grand vizier Sinan Pasha to Sultan Murad III goes into how the Sultan and the vizier attempted to keep Taqī Ad-Dīn away from the ulama because it seemed like they wanted to take him to trial for heresy.
 The vizier informs the sultan that Taqī Ad-Dīn wanted to go to Syria regardless of the sultan's orders.
 The vizier also warned the sultan that if Taqī Ad-Dīn went there, there is a possibility that he would be noticed by the ulama who would take him to trial.

 Despite Taqī al-Dīn's originality, his influence seemed to be limited.
 There are only a small number of surviving copies of his works so they were not able to reach a wide variety of people.
 His commentaries that are known are very few.
 However, one of his works and a piece of a library that he owned reached western Europe pretty quickly.
 This was due to the manuscript collecting efforts of Jacob Golius, a Dutch professor of Arabic and mathematics at Leiden University.
-Golius traveled to Istanbul in the early seventeenth century.
+Golius traveled to Constantinople in the early seventeenth century.
 In 1629 he wrote a letter to Constantijn Huygens that talks about seeing Taqī Ad-Dīn's work on optics in Istanbul.
 He argued that he was not able to get ahold of it from his friends even after all his efforts.
 He must have succeeded in acquiring it later since Taqī al-Dīn's work on optics would eventually make it to the Bodleian Library as Marsh 119.
 It was originally in the Golius collection so it is clear that Golius eventually succeeded at acquiring it.